inveniosoftware/react-searchkit/docs/docs/components/results_loader.md

 title: ResultsLoader
 ---

-`ResultsLoader` renders the loading indicator displayed while performing a REST API request and refreshing the results.
+`ResultsLoader` renders a loading indicator while performing a REST API request and refreshing the results.

 ## Usage